Chalarangelo/30-seconds-of-code/README.md

 * Render a `<table>` element with a set of columns equal to the amount of values in `propertyNames`.
 * Use `Array.prototype.map` to render each value in the `propertyNames` array as a `<th>` element.
 * Use `Array.prototype.map` to render each object in the `filteredData` array as a `<tr>` element, containing a `<td>` for each key in the object.

+*This component does not work with nested objects and will break if there are nested objects inside any of the properties specified in `propertyNames`*

 ```jsx
 function MappedTable({ data, propertyNames }) {